 The Philips Foundation works with Royal Philips, its country organizations, and nongovernmental organizations (NGOs), international organizations (IOs), governmental organizations (GOs) and social entrepreneurs.
-Many of the entrepreneurs come to us through our collaboration with Ashoka. https://www.ashoka.org/en-nl
+Most of the entrepreneurs come to us through our collaboration with Ashoka, and through our investors'- corporate- and personal networks.

-The Philips Foundation will assess potential partners against a checklist including the following criteria:
+The Philips Foundation will assess potential partners against a checklist, including the following criteria:

-- Reputation and brand - Advocacy on key development issues - Global or multi-country reach - Skills, expertise and interest in key areas of health - Opportunity for employee engagement from Royal Philips employees - No religious or political association/affiliation - Project and program management capabilities
+- Reputation and brand - Advocacy on key development issues - Global or multi-country reach - Skills, expertise and interest in key areas of health - Opportunity for employee engagement from Royal Philips employees - No religious or political association/affiliation - Project and program management capabilities - Complementary capabilities to Philips (Foundation) - Co-investment capacities